Top 5 Dangers of Crystal Meth Addiction

 - Lithium: While used medicinally as a mood stabilizer, raw lithium metals and ions are used in battery and capacitor production.
 Can react violently with water.
 Highly flammable and corrosive.

 - Sodium: Used in metallurgy and industrial chemical applications as well as sodium vapor use in street lights.
 Reacts violently with water or moisture in the air.
-Highly toxic, flammable, and environmentally hazardous.
+Highly toxic, flammable, and hazardous.

 - Sodium Hydroxide: Also known as caustic soda, it is the main ingredient in lye and drain or oven cleaner.
 Used in electroplating, explosives manufacturing, and petroleum products.
-Highly corrosive and environmentally hazardous.
+Highly corrosive and hazardous.

 Some of the more common additives used may include: